Building a Culture that Supports Your Operating Imperatives and Goals Starts with Measuring Your Culture.

 Transforming Your Culture in Support of Operating Goals Starts with Measuring the Readiness of Your Leaders to Change

 5 Cultures of Culture Assessment (5CCA)

-Organizations operating with the mistaken belief that they have accurately captured the overall health of their corporate culture because they have captured employee engagement through an engagement survey, lose a powerfully important opportunity to understand the real levers driving either strong or weak employee engagement.
-Based on my research, most organizations measure the engagement levels of their employees, yet very few measure their culture.
+Organizations lose a powerfully important opportunity to understand the real levers driving either strong or weak employee engagement when they operate with the mistaken assumption that because they have measured engagement through an engagement survey they, therefore, have accurately captured the overall health of their corporate culture.
+Based on our research, while most organizations measure the engagement levels of their employees, very few measure their culture.
 Yet, it is culture that drives engagement.

 In addition to our team administering and deploying the 5CCA to your employee population, we generate robust and granular 5CCA Reports by tenure, level and overall.
 We offer multiple ways of working with you and your senior team to debrief your 5CCA results which include conducting half-day virtual debriefs as well as onsite half and full day debriefs.
 In our experience, the 5CCA debrief provides the foundation for us working in partnership with you to accurately isolate both strengths and weaknesses in your culture and to start to build the prescription “architecture” for how to best leverage your culture strengths while addressing your culture gaps.

 Cultural Transformation Readiness Assessment-40 (CTRA-40)